-The leaves are alternate, broadly oval, rounded to truncated base, the tip abruptly pointed (cuspidate).
+The leaves are alternate, broadly oval, with a rounded to truncated base adn the tip abruptly pointed (cuspidate).
 They are alternate on the stem, up to 6 inches long, smooth but wavy margins, the upper surface usually smooth, the lower surface usually with hairs along the veins.
 The vein pattern is conspicuous on both sides.
 The leaf stalk is short.

-The inflorescence is a terminal and axillary erect to spreading cluster, sometimes branched as a panicle and sometimes spiked as a raceme.
+The inflorescence is of terminal and axillary erect to spreading clusters, sometimes branched as a panicle and sometimes spiked as a raceme.
 Several clusters can arise from the same leaf axil and by spreading in different directions give some heft to the clusters.

 The flowers are either bisexual or pistillate.
 They are small with 5 white to greenish to pink sepals, (no petals) where the 3 outer sepals are winged and larger than the inner two sepals.
 There are 8 stamens with smooth filaments, white anthers and a single style with a 3-parted stigma.
 The base (perianth) of the flower is funnel-like and the sepals flare outward at the tips.
 The perianth is elongated when the flower is in fruit.

 Seed: Fertile flowers produce a dry dark brown, smooth and shiny 3-angled achene.